 We also have to consider Pratt’s status as a celebrity congregant.
 Regardless of his personal views, religious organizations have long taken an interest in cultural influence and worked to foster connections with important social networks in politics, business, and the entertainment industry to legitimize and advance their social agendas.

 It might seem unfair to call out a single person for the agenda of an entire church organization.
 On the other hand, as a sociologist, I come to this debate less interested in what’s in any single person’s head or heart.
 I’m more interested in where they are in relation to everyone else and what those relationships do.
-The conversation from Page reminds us that It’s not necessarily about what a person believes, but about what they legitimate with their platform and presence.Evan Stewart is a Ph.D. candidate in sociology at the University of Minnesota.
+The conversation from Page reminds us that It’s not necessarily about what a person believes, but about what they legitimate with their platform and presence.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston (Fall, 2019).
 You can follow him on Twitter.